pingforhelp/BCA/docs/go/bcaSem1&2.md

 - Social case work: Definition-scope and importance of social case work, principles and process of social case work
 - Tools and techniques in social case work- Counselling skills.
-- Social Group Work: Definition-scope- the need for social group work – Group work process
+- Social Group Work: Definition-scope- the need for social group work – Group work process.
 - Principles of Group Work - Stages of Group Work-Facilitation skills and techniques.

 Unit-III: (09Hrs).
 Workingwith Communitiesand Field Work in social work
 - Community – definition - characteristics- types- community organisation as a method of